Chart Color Schemes

 An assessment of population growth drivers in Warrawee reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Warrawee's estimated population is around 3,325.
-This figure reflects an increase of 155 people since the 2021 Census, which reported a population of 3,170.
-The change was inferred from AreaSearch's estimation of the resident population at 3,320 following examination of the latest ERP data release by the ABS in June 2024 and an additional validated new address since the Census date.
-This results in a density ratio of 2,375 persons per square kilometer, placing Warrawee in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 4.9% since the 2021 census exceeded the SA3 area's growth rate of 4.4%, marking it as a growth leader in the region.
-Overseas migration was primarily responsible for this population increase.
+As of November 2025, the estimated population for the Warrawee statistical area (Lv2) is around 3,274 people.
+This reflects a growth of 104 individuals since the 2021 Census, which reported a population of 3,170.
+The increase is inferred from AreaSearch's estimation of the resident population at 3,267 following the examination of ABS's latest ERP data release in June 2024 and one additional validated new address since the Census date.
+This results in a population density ratio of approximately 2,338 persons per square kilometer, placing Warrawee (SA2) in the upper quartile compared to other national locations assessed by AreaSearch.
+The area's population growth rate of 3.3% since the census is within one percentage point of the SA3 area's growth rate of 4.3%, indicating strong growth fundamentals.
+The primary driver for Warrawee's (SA2) population growth was overseas migration during recent periods.

 Frequently Asked Questions - Population